Learn How to Save Energy, Water and Money – Wednesday, October 3

 - James Tuleya of HomeIntel, a no-cost program that customizes a plan for homeowners and renters to reduce energy waste and coaches them to average energy use savings of more than 10 percent.
 Attendees are encouraged to bring their PG&E bill or account number for an instant analysis.
 The first 25 attendees who register for the program by the end of the day will receive a free smart power strip worth $30.

 - Jennifer Lee of the City of Burlingame, who will describe rebates and discounts that the city offers to homeowners and tenants who install appliances or plumbing devices that save water or energy.

 The speakers will answer questions and be available for individual consultations after their presentations.

-Download a flier with Program details here.
+Download a flier with details about 2018 Hot Topics on Green Programs here.